AdobeDocs/journey-optimizer-learn.en/help/summit/l535-lab-2025/lesson-5.md

 duration: 279
 last-substantial-update: 2025-05-01
 jira: KT-17877
+index: no
 ---

-# Lesson 5 – Test your Journey
+# Lesson 5 – Test your journey

 In this lesson you test your journey.
 Testing the journey before publishing is a critical step.
 This helps the practitioner to see if the journey logic is set up as intended.